ShrawanSai/WhatTheDip/README.md

 It is very possible that both of these may have been coincidences.
 And to verify this, would be a long tedious task.

-Automating this procedure (with more such cases) so that the hypothesis that Branson has some sway over how Airtel fairs is the secondary part of this project.
+Automating this procedure (of proving more such cases) so that the hypothesis that Branson has some sway over how Airtel fairs is the secondary part of this project.

 > Note: I am in no way saying that this is an actual relation that works. it's just an example lol